This post contains an affiliate link.

 When her mother remarries, Bella Swan moves back in with her dad in the tiny, morose town of Forks, Washington.
 She thinks life there will be dull until she meets the enigmatic and gorgeous Edward Cullen.
 He fascinates Bella and she can’t help but try to unravel the mystery surrounding him.
 To her great astonishment, she finds that he is equally intrigued by her.
 But will their irresistible attraction end in heartache or joy?

-This is the first book in the Twilight series and I read it previously several years ago.
-I was absolutely engrossed by it back then, and I find that it still keeps me riveted today.
+I had already read this book several years ago.
+I was absolutely engrossed by it back then, and it still keeps me riveted today.
 Even when I knew what was going to happen, I was still on the edge of my seat.
 I guess that’s the sign of a good story!

 I don’t know how Meyer did it, but she concocted a thoroughly engrossing and satisfying love story with Edward and Bella.
 I think it might have something to do with the forbidden nature of their relationship, and the way that they ease into each new step very slowly.
 The romantic build-up is quite slow and of course that’s like sweet torture for the reader.